AlejandroPerezS/AlejandroPerezS/README.md

 Hiking
 Fishing
 Well those are the stuff im most interested about
-I’m currentrly enrolled in Durham College and im taking the course Computer Programming and Analyst You can reach me on my email Alejandro.perezsanabria@dcmial.ca
+I’m currentrly enrolled in Durham College and im taking the course Computer Programming You can reach me on my email Alejandro.perezsanabria@dcmail.ca

 <!---
 AlejandroPerezS/AlejandroPerezS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.